Chiropody/Podiatry clinic in Reading

 What is nail surgery?

-Nail surgery is a minor procedure performed under a local anaesthetic to remove part or all of a toe nail.
+Nail surgery is a minor procedure performed under a local anaesthetic to remove part or all of a problematic toenail.

 When might nail surgery be indicated?